ewangclarkson/package-tracker/README.md

 ## License

-The Package Tracker App is licensed under the [MIT License](LICENSE).
+The Package Tracker App is licensed under the [GOZEM License](GOZEM).